 I draw counting dots on my plastic classroom coins, and I strongly encourage my strugglers to use them.
 What I really like about the counting dots is that they can be used anywhere, and they’re discreet – students can learn to use them without the actual dots being on the coins.
 They can use them without drawing attention to themselves.

-Eventually, the Counting Dots can fade away when students don’t need to rely on them anymore.
+Eventually, the counting dots can be faded away when students don’t need them anymore.
 They won’t need the dots drawn on, they just touch the spot on the coin where the dot would be as they count.

 Mixed Denomination Coin Counting

 Proficient students can move on to the next step.
-Slip the blank Coin Sorting Pads into a plastic page protector sleeve.
-With a dry erase marker, you (or they) can write a different coin amount on the plastic page protector for each section and ask students to make that amount.
+Slip the blank coin sorting mats into a plastic page protector sleeve.
+With a dry-erase marker, you (or they) can write a different coin amount on the plastic page protector for each section and ask students to make that amount.

 Start easy, and build on the skills.
 For example, start with a small group of two kinds of coins.
 Ask students to make 15¢.
 This will quickly tell you basic skills levels of each student.
 For example, is the student able to combine a nickel and a dime, or does she immediately want to count out 15 pennies?
 If there are no pennies, can she do it?
 This is where students need to practice, practice, and practice!

 Create more complex tasks as your students improve their skills.
 Students can work with task cards and build up to playing games like “I Have, Who Has.”

 ((Shameless plug ? – If you have some struggling students, I encourage you to check out my Counting Dots Bundle of Resources in my Teachers Pay Teachers Store.
 Simply click the above link or just visit my store and click on the category for “Money Resources” along the left side of the store.))

-Continue to build on student skills by changing the coin amounts, and the amount of coins you provide them to sort.
+Continue to build on student skills by changing the coin amounts and the number of coins you provide them to sort.